Harpo3/archsimian/README.md

 SQLite3, qt5-base, git

-<b>Linux applications you maight like to use along with this program:</b>
+<b>Linux applications you might like to use along with this program:</b>

 audacious-qt5 (linux media player that sounds great, and best of all integrates with conky perfectly).
 Install audacious-plugins-qt5 and apulse.